ellieschomberg/ENVS-193DS_homework-03/README.md

 ## General Information

 This is the repository for the Homework 3 assignment.
-In this assignment, I created a visualization for my personal data collection, outlined an affective visualization, and critiqued a figure of a statistical test.
+In this assignment, I created a visualization for my personal, outlined an affective visualization, and critiqued a figure of a statistical test.

 ## Data and file information